puwanat-s/mipsa-analysis/README.md

 ### Quick start

-In the directory containing MIPSA_preprocessing_alignment.sh, data, and dictionary, run the following command:
+In the directory on Rockfish containing MIPSA_preprocessing_alignment.sh, data, and dictionary, run the following commands:

 ```
 chmod +x MIPSA_preprocessing_alignment.sh